ftInvstr

 Reload window (Cmd+Shift+P → "Developer: Reload Window").
 Copilot Chat agent mode will show ftinvstr tools.

-ChatGPT supports remote MCP servers via the Connectors UI (ChatGPT Pro / Enterprise).
+ChatGPT supports remote MCP servers via the Connectors UI.

 1. Open Settings → Connectors → Add custom connector.